erenkara1907/json_to_widget/README.md

 ```

 ### How can I place validations for my form String?
-* In JsonSchema has attributes (validations, decorations)
+* In JsonWidget has attributes (validations, decorations)
 * Important that each field has to has its unique key

 ```